tarantool/tarantool/changelogs/unreleased/gh-7031-configure-eos-in-lua-console.md

 ## feature/console

-* Introduced a way to configure printed End Of Stream symbol in Lua console.
-  Changed default printed EOS to '' (gh-7031).
+* Introduced a way to configure the printed `End Of Stream` (EOS) symbol in the Lua console.
+Changed the default printed EOS from ';' to '' (gh-7031).